surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 (${ROOT.BI_ORDERS.date_month_WHENMADE})
 ```
 ```
-To calculate the cubical value of the fiel
+To calculate the cubical value of the field